Lunch-box/SimpleOrderRouting/Readme.md

 Our journeys
 ------------
++ __Journey0__: Definition of the various contexts related to the SOR (e.g. investors, markets, etc) + APIs related (market-side, investor-side), listing of the SOR responsibilities

 + __Journey1__: our goal for this first journey is to familiarize ourselves with the main concepts of SOR, and to implement a first and very simple SOR (mono-threaded, capable to cope with one execution strategy simultaneously, with everything located within the same .dll, etc.)

 + __Journey2__: (TBD; but probably to make the SOR vertically scalable, allowing it to cope with multiple execution strategies simultaneously and with a proper performance test harness)